aixnr/coronavirus/content/category-one.md

 * `AaronWard/covid-19-analysis`, a Python-based script for generating reports on COVID-19.
 * `CSSEGISandData /COVID-19`, the data repository operated by the John Hopkins University.
 * `tylermorganwall/coronaobj`, a single-function R package to generate customized, scientifically accurate 3D models of SARS-CoV-2.
+* `kjhealy/covdata`, COVID-related data from a variety of sources, packaged for use in R. See [this page on Kieran Healy's website](https://kjhealy.github.io/covdata/).

 ## YouTube Videos